Why is Direct Line’s brand strategy “best-in-class”?

 The Keitel character also adds some humour to make the product stories emotionally involving.
 For example, in one ad a customer looks at her dented car and says, “I’d like to get my hands on who did this.”
 To which the Wolf replies, “I can make them disappear (the dents that is)”.

-This communication approach has worked, with Mark reporting that it “Increased perceptions that Direct Line was a brand that would ‘do the right thing’… driving consideration among non-customers, which increased preference and purchase.”
+This communication approach has worked to execute the brand strategy.
+Mark Ritson reports that it “Increased perceptions that Direct Line was a brand that would ‘do the right thing’… driving consideration among non-customers, which increased preference and purchase.”
+(1)

 4. Follow the money, not fads and fashion

-It was interesting to read how Direct Line Group (DLG) used advanced analytics to re-plan its media investment, flying in the face of fashion and trends by substantially reducing investment in digital display and programmatic online video.
+It was interesting to read how Direct Line Group (DLG) used advanced analytics to re-plan its media investment.
+The team flew in the face of fashion and trends by substantially reducing investment in digital display and programmatic online video.

 “We call ourselves digital conservatives but we are not anti-digital,” quotes Mark from DLG’s IPA submission.
 “We found compelling evidence for the short-term and long-term effectiveness of TV and radio.
 By contrast, our research did not support continued investment in a number of programmatic digital media lines.”
 This data-based support for the enduring effectiveness of TV advertising is reflected in DLG’s share of 2017 TV spend being double its market share.